Our vision is for a world in which everyone has a home and a sense of belonging.

-Like many parts of the UK, Cornwall is suffering the impact of the economic downturn, with more and more people living in poverty, struggling to make ends meet, and many finding themselves homeless.
-Since 2012, the number of people reported sleeping rough in Cornwall has doubled.
+Cornwall is suffering acutely from the impact of the economic downturn, with more and more people living in poverty, struggling to make ends meet, and many finding themselves homeless.
+Since 2012, the number of people reported sleeping rough in Cornwall has doubled and the devastating economic impact of the coronavirus pandemic means that a significantly greater number of local people are now without a permanent home.
+Homelessness does not just mean rough sleeping; local foodbanks report a huge increase in people sofa surfing and sleeping in their cars.

-An Emmaus community offers a home and meaningful work for those who have experienced homelessness.
+An Emmaus community in Cornwall will offer a home and meaningful work for those who have experienced homelessness.

 Emmaus is a homelessness charity with a difference, providing more than just a bed for the night for people who have experienced homelessness and social exclusion.